CartoonNetworkFan2005/CartoonNetworkFan2005/README.md

 ## Upcoming projects:
 #### Friday Night Funkin':
 - ThatOneArrow's Expansion Pack!
+- Cycle of Chaos
+- The Ultimate SpongeBob and the Hi-Seas Experience

 #### Five Nights at Frickbear's 3:
 - FNaFB3: New Hires